zentrocdot/ESRGAN_RRBD_CONVERTER/converter/README.md

 the conversion has worked well on this basis.</p>

 <p align="justify">As this is a simple transformation from one
-architecture to another, I don't add anything, remove anything or change anything in the weight and bias values.</p>
+architecture to another, I do not add anything, remove anything or change anything in the weight and bias values.</p>

 <p align="justify">During the conversions, I make sure that the data